The Clock (2010 film)

-The Clock is an art installation by video artist Christian Marclay.
+The Clock is a film by video artist Christian Marclay.
 It is a looped 24-hour video supercut (montage of scenes from film and television) that feature clocks or timepieces.
 The artwork itself functions as a clock: its presentation is synchronized with the local time, resulting in the time shown in a scene being the actual time.

 Marclay developed the idea for The Clock while working on his 2005 piece Screen Play.
 With the support of the London-based White Cube gallery, he assembled a team to find footage, which he edited together over the course of three years.
 Marclay debuted The Clock at White Cube's London gallery in 2010.
 The work garnered critical praise, winning the Golden Lion at the 2011 Venice Biennale.
 Its six editions were purchased by major museums, allowing it to attract a widespread following.

 Content

 After midnight, characters go to bars and drink.
 Some seek intimacy while others are angry to have been awakened by the phone.
 In the early hours, characters are generally alone or sleeping.
 Several dream sequences occur between 3 a.m. and 5 a.m.
 At around 7 a.m., characters are shown waking up.
 From 9 a.m. to noon, they eat breakfast and have wake-up sex.
 As noon approaches, a sequence of action scenes build up to bells ringing in High Noon.
 The video's pace immediately slows once noon passes.

-Between 4 p.m. and 5 p.m., transportation becomes important as characters travel on planes, trains, and automobiles.
+Between 4 p.m. and 5 p.m., transportation becomes important as characters travel on planes, trains and automobiles.
 At 6 p.m., characters eat dinner and have shootouts.
 In the evening, they attend parties.
 Around 8 p.m., orchestras and theaters begin their shows.
 As midnight approaches, the characters become more frantic, throwing tantrums and requesting stays of execution.
 Screeching violins from multiple clips build up to the moment.
-At midnight Orson Welles is impaled on a clock tower in The Stranger, and Big Ben, a common sight in The Clock, explodes in V for Vendetta.
+At midnight, Orson Welles is impaled on a clock tower in The Stranger, and Big Ben, a common sight in The Clock, explodes in V for Vendetta.